splunk/observability-workshop/docs/module7/vo_getting_started.md

 The final option here is the setting for Recovery Notifications.
 As these are typically low priority simply sending you an email is the typical setting used.

 Your profile is now fully configured using these example configurations.
-Organisations will have different views on how profiles should be configured and will typically issue guidelines for paging policies and times between escallations etc.
+Organisations will have different views on how profiles should be configured and will typically issue guidelines for paging policies and times between escalations etc.

 ---